The journey to Reimagine Work:

 As I’d soon find out, it was also the start of learning to use my own voice differently.

-Finding my voice (and why it wasn’t natural)
+Finding my voice (and why it wasn’t natural).

 Coming from the travel industry, I was used to people walking into the branch excited to book their holiday.
 Happy customers, relaxed conversations, familiar territory.
 Recruitment was a different world entirely.
 Suddenly, I was the one knocking on doors, presenting to clients, pitching to decision-makers, and representing my candidates with confidence I didn’t always feel.
 It stretched every communication muscle I had.